The fourth Annual Black History Festival will take place Saturday, February 19 at Jackson Park.

 Black History Festival in Lakeland is Back

-The third Annual Black History Festival will take place Saturday, February 15 at Jackson Park.
 Join the community for a fun-filled, family-friendly day that will include performances, food, and craft vendors!
 City of Lakeland staff from the Parks & Recreation Department will be on hand giving away free plants while supplies last.
-DJ King will set the groove while individuals, dance groups and cheerleaders entertain the crowd during the event.
+The festival will be emceed by the Unspoken Word.

 A variety of food options will be available including: hot dogs, smoked turkey legs, baked goods, candy apples, boiled peanuts, shaved ice, fruit cups and more.
 There will also be vendors selling clothing, jewelry, body oils/soap/lotion, art, handmade crocheted goods, local music and t-shirts.

 Entertainment during the Black History Festival will include: